jspecify/jspecify/docs/spec.md

         > _type-variable usages_.

--   Recognized location: any of the following (including when the type usage is a [type variable], regardless of the corresponding type parameter's bound):
+-   Recognized location: any of the following (including when the type usage is a type variable, regardless of the corresponding type parameter's bound):
     \[[#17]\]

     -   Return type of a method.